 At the risk of sounding like one of those death-of-the-novel worriers, if books are reduced to merchandise for video stars, it must surely devalue the unique joys of the printed word.
 A book can't just be photos and glorified transcriptions of three-minute videos.
 Won't teenagers work out they're only going to get that particular experience properly online?

-"The YouTube market—it's a market for teenagers who don't really read," says Tivnan.
-"They will support people they idolize on YouTube, so they'll buy the T-shirt and they'll buy the book.
-But I suppose you could look at books which have gone through a manufactured process like a gateway drug to 'real books' or better books."§
+"The YouTube market – it's a market for teenagers who don't really read," says Tivnan.
+"They will support people they idolise on YouTube, so they'll buy the T-shirt and they'll buy the book.
+But I suppose you could look at books which have gone through a manufactured process like a gateway drug to 'real books', or better books."§

 So what do YouTubers think about the crossover?
 What do they make of Zoella's success?
-I asked Jazza John, a thoughtful 25-year-old vlogger who's been posting since 2007 and recalls being part of a small community of "nerds who made friends on the internet by making videos for each other."
+I asked Jazza John, a thoughtful 25-year-old vlogger who's been posting since 2007.
+He recalls being part of a small community of "nerds who made friends on the internet by making videos for each other".

 Won't there be career-minded teenagers now vlogging as a means of gaining book deals, Radio1 slots or sitcoms on BBC3?